-All of the nominees were elected as directors of the Company at the 2017 annual meeting of shareholders held on June 7, 2017.
+All of the nominees were elected as directors of the Company at the 2018 annual meeting of shareholders held on June 6, 2018 (the "2018 Annual Meeting").
 Information about each of the eight incumbent directors nominated to stand for election at the Annual Meeting is detailed below:

-Brenda J. Bacon Independent Director Director since: 2006 Age: 67
+Brenda J. Bacon Independent Director Director Since: 2006

-Mark S. Bartlett Independent Director Director since: 2015 Age: 67
+Mark S. Bartlett Independent Director Director Since: 2015